 Description of Class

-The Long Haul: Continuing a Book-length Project is specifically designed for graduates of Novel in a Year, Memoir in a Year, or Advanced Fiction who are continuing with their work-in-progress.
+The Long Haul: Continuing a Book-Length Project is specifically designed for graduates of Novel in a Year (First Draft, YA/MG, or Speculative) or Memoir in a Year who are continuing with their works-in-progress.
 Many books take multiple years to bring to the finish line, and this class will provide structure and strategies to help you stay the course.
-Students will join a writing cohort who share a commitment to the process.
-For Advanced Fiction students, this course is for continuing your collection of stories.
+Students will join a writing cohort that shares a commitment to the process.

 HOW IT WORKS

 Students will meet monthly for two-hour sessions (note: not three hours, as in NIAY and MIAY) to discuss challenges and breakthroughs, share ideas, and listen to craft lectures from class leader and StoryStudio Artistic Director Rebecca Makkai.
 In our craft discussions, we will delve deeply into some of the craft issues that only tend to come up mid-draft, the “Wait a second what the hell am I writing?” issues.
 We’ll talk about restructuring, mid-novel sag, maintaining high stakes, retroactive outlining, the specifics of point of view (point of telling, the ear of the story, glossing, intended audience), endings (oh boy), keeping the faith, framing, the market, architecture, and anything else that comes up as a point of interest or crisis for the group.
 We will maintain a strong focus on accountability, by setting and reporting on personal writing goals.
 And of course we’ll eat, drink, and be merry.

 Unlike in your previous classes, there is no workshop component.
 Instead, you’ll receive short published pieces to read in advance of class, usually no more than five pages.
 (For instance, before discussing point of view, we might look at the way several different authors establish point of view in their early pages.)